mikexliu/stack/README.md

 }
 ```

 Define the `resource`.
 The class should be `abstract` as only the `annotations` are used.
 It follows the `jax-rs` specifications and implements the `interface` defined.
-Note that it must extend `Resource`.
 ```java
 import javax.ws.rs.Consumes;
 import javax.ws.rs.DELETE;